Hendrix-CS/csci151/labs/javafx.md

 ### Step 2.1 - Application

 Create a new Java project and package for your application.
 Copy/paste the template Application code above and alter it for your new project.

-Also, create a `module-info.java` file as described in Step 1.6 earlier.

 ### Step 2.2 - GUI View